MicrosoftDocs/azure-docs/articles/dns/dns-sdk.md

 3. Use Azure RBAC to grant the service principal account 'DNS Zone Contributor' permissions to the resource group ([here's how](../active-directory/role-based-access-control-configure.md).)

 4. If using the Azure DNS SDK sample project, edit the 'program.cs' file as follows:
-	* Insert the correct values for the tenatId, clientId (also known as account ID), secret (service principal account password) and subscriptionId as used in step 1 above.
+	* Insert the correct values for the tenatId, clientId (also known as account ID), secret (service principal account password) and subscriptionId as used in step 1.
 	* Enter the resource group name chosen in step 2.
 	* Enter a DNS zone name of your choice.